Everybody's Golf Hot Shots: Pre-release

 Some publications noted concern and disappointment regarding the disclosure that the game utilized AI-generated images, though its use is limited to "leaf and tree textures" on the golf courses.
 Kotaku conceded that, in watching its pre-release game trailer, that the trees and leaves didn't look AI generated, though they did look "ambiently junky".
 A lack of a Nintendo Switch 2 version of the game was also lamented.

+Post-release

+The Nintendo Switch, PlayStation 5, and PC versions of Everybody's Golf Hot Shots all received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 52% of critics.